microsoft/Pyjion/pep.rst

-constructing the data going into a frame object and then evaluating it via ``PyEval_EvalFrameEx()`` [#pyeval_evalframeex]_, control over the execution of Python code comes down to individual objects instead of a hollistic control of execution at the frame level.
+constructing the data going into a frame object and then evaluating it via ``PyEval_EvalFrameEx()`` [#pyeval_evalframeex]_, control over the execution of Python code comes down to individual objects instead of a holistic control of execution at the frame level.

 While wanting to have influence over frame evaluation may seem a bit too low-level, it does open the possibility for things such as a